Chris Wyse

-Chris Wyse (born 15 July 1969) is an American bassist and vocalist.
-He is best known for his performances with Hollywood Vampires, Ace Frehley, The Cult and Ozzy Osbourne.
-He is the vocalist and bassist for Owl, a band he founded in 2007.
+Chris Wyse (born July 15, 1969) is an American bassist and vocalist.
+He is best known for his performances with The Cult, Ozzy Osbourne, Ace Frehley and Hollywood Vampires.
+He is also the vocalist and bassist for Owl, a band he founded in 2007.

 Early life

-Wyse is a first-generation Irish American.
-He was born in Queens, New York.
+Wyse is a first-generation Irish American and was born in Queens, New York.
 He discovered the music of Kiss, The Doors, and Led Zeppelin in grade school, and was inspired by Iron Maiden's Steve Harris to play bass.
 Performing with local bands in New York, he was profiled in Guitar Player Magazine at 17 and featured in Guitar For the Practicing Musician at 20.

 Career

 Bob Rock, The Cult

 In 1990, prompted by the success of a studio session with musicians associated with Steve Vai, Wyse moved to Los Angeles, where he devoted most of his time to playing with bands.
-After performing with artists including the band Lusk (with Guns N' Roses's Chris Pitman and Tool's Paul D'Amour), Wyse was introduced to acclaimed producer Bob Rock and became Rock's "go-to" bassist.
+After performing with artists including the band Lusk (with Guns N' Roses's Chris Pitman and Tool's Paul D'Amour), Wyse was introduced to producer Bob Rock and became Rock's "go-to" bassist.
 He played with Rock-produced artists including Tal Bachman, as well as artists unaffiliated with Rock, such as Scott Weiland.
-In 2001, Wyse played on The Cult's well-reviewed album, Beyond Good and Evil, which Rock produced.
-In 2003, Rock, who was then producing Metallica, urged Wyse to audition for the band.
+In 2001, Wyse played on The Cult's album, Beyond Good and Evil, which Rock produced.
+In 2003, Rock, who was then producing Metallica, suggested to the band that Wyse audition for their bass spot.
 He was one of a handful of bassists selected to play with Metallica during the audition process, which was documented in the film Some Kind of Monster.

 In 2006, he became The Cult's full-time bass player, touring worldwide and recording two additional albums.

 Ozzy Osbourne, Owl

 In 2004, Wyse was recruited for Ozzy Osbourne's band by drummer Mike Bordin after they met while playing as part of Jerry Cantrell's solo band.
 He played on Ozzy's Under Cover album, which was included on Osbourne's box set, Prince of Darkness.
-Wyse also played on Jerry Cantrell's covers band Cardboard Vampyres.
+Wyse also played in Jerry Cantrell's covers band Cardboard Vampyres.
 Additionally, Wyse performed and recorded with Bob Rock's band, the Payola$.